danielanywhere/TargetScript/README.md

 # TargetScript
-A code and script automation system by Daniel Patterson.
+A code and script automation system.
 <hr>

 # Introduction